Skip to main content

 • Enable or disable non-disclosure agreement protection, which requires an organization to accept the terms of your NDA before they can view any documents.

-You can always review who has access to your Shared Profile with the Access and Access Log tabs.
+You can always review who has access to your page with the Access and Access Log tabs.

 You can use access protection and NDA protection simultaneously or individually.
 If NDA and access protections are enabled, your customer or prospective customer must agree to the terms of your NDA and request access before they can view any documents.
 You will need to approve their access request, during which time you can also review their NDA agreement.

-If NDA protection is enabled while access protection is disabled, an organization must agree to the terms of your NDA prior to viewing documents in your Shared Profile.
+If NDA protection is enabled while access protection is disabled, an organization must agree to the terms of your NDA prior to viewing documents in your Trust Page.
 However, you do not need to approve or deny an access request.
 In this configuration, no further action is required once the NDA is submitted.

 Setting up NDA protection

-To enable NDA protection, navigate to My Shared Profile, then click the Shared Profile settings button with the gear icon.
+To enable NDA protection, navigate to Trust Page, then click the settings button with the gear icon.

 When you enable NDA protection, you will need to supply terms in the text box that appears.